RishanthRajendhran/EigenGame/readme.md

     Try experimenting with different powers of 10 for the learning rate<br/>
     The program has to be run with the "-symmetric" flag to use the symmetric penalties<br/>
     To continue the from where the last played eigengame stopped, use the "-continueEigenGame" flag<br/>
+    The "-checkVectors" flag when used runs the checkVector routine after every update.
+The checkVector routine is intended to break up players moving in the same direction <br/>
     The program stores players' positions (read calculated eigenvectors) after every iteration of update in the file "Vs_{variant_here}.npy"<br/>
     The program stores total time elapsed since start of the game after every iteration of update in the file "iterTimes_{variant_here}.npy"<br/>
     Distance between the calculated eigenvectors after every iteration of update during the eigengame and the actual eigenvectors (obtained through numpy) vs the number of iterations and total time elapsed since the start of the game can be plotted by using the "-analyseResults" flag<br/>